Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity versus Carrier Frequency

 We investigate the exact expression in \eqref{eq_M_wrt_A} by plotting the number of antennas with respect to the wavelength in Fig.~\ref{fig_M} for $A=5 \text{ m}^2$, $W=\lambda/2$, and $d=80$ m.
 We can see that as the carrier frequency increases (i.e., the wavelength shrinks), the number of antennas that fits into the fixed area increases.
 We also show the approximation from Lemma~\ref{Approximation_of_M} in the figure.
 There is a slight approximation error when $f_c < 10$ GHz, but for a higher carrier frequency corresponding to $\lambda \leq 0.01$, the approximation is highly accurate, as expected since it is exact in the asymptotic limit.
 Hence, at mmWave frequencies and beyond, the number of antennas is approximately proportional to $1/\lambda^2$.
-Hence, by increasing the carrier frequency by a factor of $10$, we can not only deploy $100$ more antennas in the same area (which is obvious) but achieve a channel with $100$ times more equal-sized singular values.
+Hence, by increasing the carrier frequency by a factor of $10$, we can not only deploy $100$ more antennas in the same area (which is obvious) but achieve a channel with $100$ times more equal-sized singular values in the channel matrix.

 We will further analyze how the capacity expression in \eqref{capacityusa} depends on the carrier frequency $f_c$.
-We consider arrays with the area $A = 5 \text{ m}^2$ that communicate over the distance $d=80$ m (i.e., an indoor LOS link).
+We consider arrays with the area $A = 5 \text{ m}^2$ that communicate over the distance $d=80$ m.
+This could be an outdoor LOS link for backhaul or fixed wireless access.
 The transmit SNR is fixed at $P/N_0=204$ dB and $W = \lambda/2$.
 When varying the carrier frequency, we consider two different cases.
 In Fig.~\ref{fig_C_vs_lambda}(a), the bandwidth is proportional to the carrier frequency such that $B = 0.03 f_c$.
 This is roughly the case in current systems (e.g., $90$ MHz at $3$\,GHz or $900$\,MHz at $30$ GHz).
 In Fig.~\ref{fig_C_vs_lambda}(b), we instead keep the bandwidth constant at $B=90$ MHz, so the two subfigures begin at the same capacities at $f_c=3$\,GHz.
 Three different antenna designs are compared in Fig.~\ref{fig_C_vs_lambda}: